 Therefore, classrooms often have children of different ages with different levels of learning (multi- level).

-To assess whether our Cooperative Reflective Learning based academic support centres are effective in improving learning levels of children, these classes were monitored through a two- year, rigorous, randomised controlled trial.
+To assess whether our Cooperative Reflective Learning based academic support centres was effective in improving learning levels of children, these classes were monitored through a two- year, rigorous, randomised controlled trial.
 The trial took place in Mahabubnagar district of Telangana.
 Called Support to Rural India’s Primary Education System (STRIPES), it was part of a bigger health intervention trial conducted by Effective Intervention of UK and London School of Hygiene and Tropical Medicine.

 STRIPES evaluated whether the learning levels of children living in a village that received the academic support programme was different from that of children in the villages that did not receive the support.
 In all, 8114 children from primary classes were part of the trial for a period of two academic years.
 They were tested in mathematics and language.

 At the end of the trial in 2012, the learning level test scores were significantly higher among students who received academic support than those who did not.
 The score of all the children who received academic support was 60.2 against 44.3 of those children who did not receive the support.
 This proved that the academic support centres positively influenced the learning levels in children who received it compared to children who did not receive it.
-Of the trial and the results, Dr Peter Boone, Programme Director, Effective Intervention says
+Of the trial and the results, Dr Peter Boone, Programme Director, Effective Intervention said,

 “The findings of this two- year rigorous trial give us great confidence that it is possible to substantially, and within reasonable cost, improve education outcomes in some of the poorest regions of India.”